laneyberm/Movies-ETL/README.md

 Now that you've filtered out bad data, you need to clean up each movie entry so it's in a standard format.
 If you can make one process broad enough to handle every movie entry, you can apply that process repeatedly for every movie entry.
 For this task you will create a function.

 There are some data-cleaning tasks that are easier to perform on a DataFrame, such as removing duplicate rows.
 Luckily, we just created a process to turn our JSON data into a reasonable DataFrame.
 In fact, we'll start by removing duplicate rows.
 Since we're going to be using the IMDb ID to merge with the Kaggle data, we want to make sure that we don't have any duplicate rows, according to the IMDb ID.
 First, we need to extract the IMDb ID from the IMDb link.

+### ETL
+In the Extract phase, data is pulled from the Wikipedia and Kaggle data from their respective files.
+The extracted data is held in a staging area in between the data sources and data targets.
+We extracted scraped Wikipedia data stored as a JSON, and Kaggle data stored in CSVs.
+Transform the datasets by cleaning them up and joining them together. load the cleaned dataset into a SQL database

 To extract the ID, we need to learn regular expressions.
 Regular expressions are just strings of characters that are used as a search pattern.
 They are used to test if strings are in a specific format or contain a substring in a specific format, to extract pertinent information from strings while discarding unnecessary information, and to perform complicated replacements of substrings.
 You knew this day would come: the day when you conquered regular expressions.
 While they may sound a bit underwhelming, regular expressions are actually quite powerful.
 (You could almost say the outsized impact they will allow you to have on your dataset is irregular.)
 Puns aside, you know a big reason Britta trusted you with this dataset is because you wouldn't shy away from learning how to use and apply regular expressions.
 Even though there's still more to regular expressions, we now have enough for us to parse the information in our dataset, so let's get back to it.
 Remember, there are two main forms the box office data is written in: "$123.4 million" (or billion), and "$123,456,789."
 We're going to build a regular expression for each form, and then see what forms are left over.